Ups and downs in 2 Koreas' sports diplomacy over the years

 Some key moments in Korean sports:

-1945: The Korean Peninsula is divided into a U.S.-backed South Korea and a Soviet- and Chinese-supported North Korea at the end of the World War II.
+1945: The Korean Peninsula is divided into a U.S.-backed South Korea and a Soviet-supported North Korea at the end of the World War II.
 The two Koreas fight a devastating war from 1950-53.

 1986: Seoul, the South Korean capital, hosts the Asian Games.
 North Korea boycotts.